Brexit talks doubt, rising COVID cases dent pound's early gains

 Most analysts still expect them to reach some deal.

-Britain’s chief Brexit negotiator David Frost said that his team is working very hard to get a trade deal with the EU by October 15, but that date “is very close already”.

-Alongside Brexit, traders are also watching the latest coronavirus developments in Britain, Lee Hardman, a currency analyst at MUFG in London, said.
+Alongside Brexit, traders are also watching the latest coronavirus developments in Britain, said Lee Hardman, a currency analyst at MUFG in London.

 Britain reported more than 15,000 new infections on Tuesday, but Johnson said his government’s approach was still the right one.